CodeWithRKG/Susfs_Nord4_Latest/README.md

-This is Susfs Patched kernel for OnePlus Nord 4 with BBR Support
+This is Susfs Patched kernel for OnePlus Nord 4 with Mountify and BBR Support

 Requirement: